Nasdaq says Sweden, Finland guarantees support orderly power trade | Headlines

 The two countries announced on Sunday plans to offer up to $33 billion in guarantees to power companies and traders after Russia's Gazprom shut the Nord Stream 1 gas pipeline, deepening Europe's energy crisis.
 Two-thirds of the money would be put up by Sweden and, for the next two weeks, be offered to all Nordic firms trading in power derivatives in order to prevent a collapse of the Nasdaq Clearing system, the Swedish government has said.

-The liquidity guarantees promised by Sweden and Finland to shore up the Nordic power derivatives market will help support orderly trading at a time of extreme uncertainty, Nasdaq Nordic said on Monday.
+Liquidity guarantees promised by Sweden and Finland to shore up the Nordic power derivatives market will support orderly trading at a time of extreme uncertainty, Nasdaq Nordic said on Monday.
 The two countries announced on Sunday plans to offer up to $33 billion in guarantees to power companies and traders after Russia's Gazprom shut the Nord Stream 1 gas pipeline, deepening Europe's energy crisis.

 Two-thirds of the money would be put up by Sweden and, for the next two weeks, be offered to all Nordic firms trading in power derivatives in order to prevent a collapse of the Nasdaq Clearing system, the Swedish government has said.
 The clearing house's owner Nasdaq Nordic said in an emailed statement it believed Nasdaq Clearing and its members were well prepared for dramatic market price movements.